-Initial Compliance Review - An onsite evaluation conducted by an Assessor to ensure the agency's files are ready for visual confirmation during the Final Review process.
-This informal review is designed to assist Candidate Agencies achieve Recognized status with the least cost and difficulty.
+Initial Compliance Review - An onsite evaluation conducted by an assessor to ensure the agency's files are ready for visual confirmation during the On-site Review process.
+This informal review is designed to assist candidate agencies achieve accredited status with the least cost and difficulty.

-Initial Meeting - Is a meeting between the Candidate Agency and an Assessor to start the Internal Review Process.
-The Facilitator conducting the Initial Meeting will conduct an inspection of the agency facility to identify any physical or equipment issues which would pose a problem in gaining recognized status.
+Initial Meeting - Is a meeting between the candidate agency and an assessor to start the Internal Review Process.
+The assessor conducting the initial meeting will conduct an inspection of the agency facility to identify any physical or equipment issues which would pose a problem in gaining accredited status.

-Internal Review Process - The process where a Candidate Agency reviews its policies, procedures, and operations to ensure it meets the Standards.
-Proofs of Compliance are collected and placed in Compliance Files.
-Many of the Proofs may be submitted electronically to the ALEAP Program Director for acceptance.
+Internal Review Process - The process where a candidate agency reviews its policies, procedures, and operations to ensure it meets the standards.
+Proofs of compliance are collected.
+The proofs will be submitted electronically to the ALEAP Program Director for acceptance.